TheJacksonLaboratory/lama_workflow/README.md

 Sumner2 will queue up your job and then run it using the parameters from the header.
 Output files will be stored inside `lama_walkthroughs` and named according to what was specified in the `sbatch` file (by default, `lama_popavg.out` and `lama_popavg.err`).

 > [!NOTE]
 > By default, all of the `sbatch` scripts point to the `lama_walkthroughs` directory.
 To run them on your own data, you can put the data in the template folder in this repository, `lama_workspace`, and then edit the `sbatch` scripts to comment out the line pointing to `lama_walkthroughs` and un-comment the line pointing to `lama_workspace`.
+See also [the next section of this README](#running-an-actual-workflow-on-sumner).

 For step 2, use `lama_spatial.sbatch` - it is similar to the previous step, but for parallelization and performance it should be submitted to Sumner2 as an array job using: